Congress passes the Global Fragility Act

 Twenty percent of all children around the world are undernourished.
-And most of them are suffering from long-term malnourishment that has serious health implications — and will keep them from reaching their full potential.
+And most of them are suffering from long-term malnourishment that has serious health implications that will keep them from reaching their full potential.

 Malnutrition causes stunting — when the body fails to fully develop physically and mentally — and increases a child’s risk of death and lifelong illness.
 A child who is chronically hungry cannot grow or learn to their full ability.
 In short, it steals away their future.

-Around 9 million people die of hunger and hunger-related diseases every year, more than double the lives taken by AIDS, malaria and tuberculosis in 2012.
+Around 9 million people die of hunger and hunger-related diseases every year, more than the lives taken by AIDS, malaria and tuberculosis combined.

 What can we do about it?

-There is now 17 percent more food available per person than there was 30 years ago.
+There is 17 percent more food available per person than there was 30 years ago.
 And if all the world's food were evenly distributed, there would be enough for everyone to get 2,700 calories per day — even more than the minimum 2,100 requirement for proper health.
 But 25 percent of the world's food calories are lost or wasted before they’re consumed.

-If women and men had equal agricultural resources, female farmers could increase their productivity enough to help lift 1.5 million people out of hunger.
+If women and men had equal agricultural resources, female farmers could lift as many as 150 million people out of hunger.

 Mercy Corps takes a holistic approach to alleviate hunger right now and help communities meet their own food needs far into the future.

-Responding to urgent needs: When disaster or war creates a hunger crisis, we quickly provide emergency food, vouchers to buy food, treatment for malnutrition, and cash-for-work projects so people can earn the money to buy food locally.
+We respond to urgent needs: When disaster or war creates a hunger crisis, we quickly provide emergency food, cash vouchers to buy food, treatment for malnutrition, and cash-for-work projects so people can earn the money to buy food locally.

-Building a more food-secure future: We connect buyers and sellers to increase farmers' incomes and strengthen markets; introduce mobile financial services to help famers grow their business; and teach communities to protect and preserve the environment they depend on.
+We build a more food-secure future: We connect buyers and sellers to increase farmers' incomes and strengthen markets, introduce mobile financial services to help farmers grow their business, and teach communities to protect and preserve the environment they depend on.